Tim Samaras: Death

-Even before it was known that Samaras, his son, and Young had been killed, the event led many to question storm chasing tactics, particularly in close proximity to tornadoes.
-In addition to the three TWISTEX members, the tornado killed five other people, including local resident Richard Charles Henderson who decided to follow the storm.
+Even before it was known that Samaras, his son, and Young had been killed, the event led many to question storm-chasing tactics, particularly in close proximity to tornadoes.
+In addition to the three TWISTEX members, the tornado killed five other people, including local resident Richard Charles Henderson, who had decided to follow the storm.

 Atmospheric scientists and storm chasers embarked on a major project to gather information and analyze what happened regarding chaser actions and meteorological occurrences.
-A makeshift memorial was established at the site soon after the incident and a crowdfunded permanent memorial is under development, spearheaded by Doug Gerten, the deputy who first found the vehicle wreckage.
-A permanent memorial was later established, although this monument was vandalized in late March 2016.
-The monument was struck by bullets and the American flag was cut away from the flagpole.
+A makeshift memorial was established at the site soon after the incident and a crowdfunded permanent memorial, spearheaded by Doug Gerten, the deputy who first found the vehicle wreckage, was later established, although it was vandalized in late March 2016, with the monument struck by bullets and the American flag cut away from the flagpole.

 Meteorologists at the Storm Prediction Center (SPC) issued a statement saying they were very saddened by Tim's death.
 "Samaras was a respected tornado researcher and friend ... who brought to the field a unique portfolio of expertise in engineering, science, writing and videography," read the statement.
 Severe weather expert Greg Forbes called Samaras "a groundbreaker in terms of the kind of research he was doing on severe thunderstorms and tornadoes".
-Meteorologist Jim Cantore remarked "This is a very sad day for the meteorological community and the families of our friends lost.
+Meteorologist Jim Cantore remarked, "This is a very sad day for the meteorological community and the families of our friends lost.
 Tim Samaras was a pioneer and great man."
-National Geographic remarked "Tim was a courageous and brilliant scientist who fearlessly pursued tornadoes and lightning in the field in an effort to better understand these phenomena."
+National Geographic remarked, "Tim was a courageous and brilliant scientist who fearlessly pursued tornadoes and lightning in the field in an effort to better understand these phenomena."
 On Facebook, Samaras' brother said he died "doing what [he] LOVED.
 Chasing Tornadoes".
-On June 2, Discovery dedicated "Mile Wide Tornado: Oklahoma," a special about the May 20 Moore, Oklahoma tornado, to the memory of Samaras and his TWISTEX colleagues.
+On June 2, Discovery dedicated Mile Wide Tornado: Oklahoma, a special about the May 20 Moore, Oklahoma, tornado, to the memory of Samaras and his TWISTEX colleagues.

 Samaras was survived by his wife Kathy, two daughters, a son from a previous relationship, brothers Jim and Jack, and two grandchildren.
-His memorial service was held on June 6, 2013 at Mission Hills Church in Littleton, Colorado.
+His memorial service was held on June 6, 2013, at Mission Hills Church in Littleton, Colorado.